Kafū, aged forty-one.

 It was clear and warm.

-Urged by Hachirō, I went together to Ichimura-za.
+Having been persuaded by Hachirō, I went together to the Ichimura-za.

-The Harimaya brothers' *Osono Rokusuke* was a magnificent performance.
+The Harimaya Brothers' Osono Rokusuke proved a magnificent performance.

-Kikugorō's *Takatoki Tengu Dance* was so poorly executed that it was unbearable to watch.
+Kikugorō’s Takatoki Tengu Dance was so poorly executed it became unbearable to watch.

-In the second-floor dining room, I unexpectedly met Mr. Koyamauchi.
-On the way back, I drank with Hachirō at Kasuga.
+In the second-floor dining room I unexpectedly met Mr. Koyama; on the return journey I drank with Hachirō at Kasuga.

 February 18th.

-I went to Yūraku-za and watched the Akasaka geisha sarai.
+I went to the Yūraku-za and watched the Akasaka geisha sarai.

 February 19th.